 Parallel Bow Knot

-This is a common knot in bowties around the late nineteenth century.
-It has tied Basic-bow-knot while keeping the width so as not to make wrinkles at the center of the knot.
+This is a common knot in bow ties around the late nineteenth century.
+It can be realized by tying a Basic-bow-knot while keeping the width so as not to make wrinkles at the center of the knot.
 It is a way of knotting to make the upper and lower horizontal lines almost parallel when finished.

-It is thought that there was a tendency to become a parallel shape with nature because it was tied at the time with a straight bowtie.
+There was probably a tendency to become a parallel shape by nature because it was tied with a straight bow tie at the time.
 It looks the same as the Ichimonji-musubi-knot of the Japanese kimono, Hakama.